sushma-r/sushma-r.github.io/public/portfolio.md

 title: Portfolio
 ---

-<p class="message">I'm a Senior Web Developer with a proven development experience on Open-Source projects, using a wide range of technologies and extremely comfortable using Linux.
-3.10 Years of development and design experience in PHP web applications.</p>
+<p class="message">I'm a Senior Web Developer with a proven development experience on Open-Source projects, using a wide range of technologies and extremely comfortable using Linux and Windows.
+5.5 Years of development and design experience in PHP web applications.</p>

 <p>List of applications developed and designed - </p>